 Each aspect of the table should be customizable.
 I want to be able to insert my own styles, padding, margins, background, link colors, and fonts.

-Taking all these requirements into account, I’ve found only ONE plugin that fits my needs.
+Considering all these requirements, I’ve found only ONE plugin that fits my needs.
 The “Shortcode Table of Contents” plugin.

 Inserting a Customizable Table of Contents

 First, a precaution.
 Back up your site or database.
-I can’t imagine what can go wrong with such a harmless plugin, but it’s a good thing to do in general.
-Here are some free backup alternatives with different web hosts in case you’re looking for a solution.
+I can’t imagine what can go wrong with such a harmless plugin, but it’s generally a good thing to do.
+If you’re on HostGator, you can back up with CodeGuard basic.
+If you’re not using HostGator, here are some web hosts with free backups.

 So here’s how you add a customizable TOC to WordPress: